chrisxfire/chrisxfire.github.io/content/notes/asp.net/advanced/model-binding.md

 public string?
 ApplicationInsightsCookie { get; set; }
 ```

+# Data Types for Model Binding
+- *Simple type* — a type converted from a single string (using a `TypeConverter` or `TryParse` method).
+- *Complex type* — a type converted from multiple input values.

 # Model Binding Sources
 The default sources for HTTP requests are:
 1. Form fields